Discover a microscopic world!

-- human, animal and plant disease
+- human, animal and plant disease,

-- routine functions in biology (e.g. absorption of nutrients, immunology, managing waste, etc)
+- routine functions in biology (e.g. absorption of nutrients, immunology, managing waste, etc.),

-- farming - horticulture, agriculture
+- farming - horticulture and agriculture,

-- food industries - food treatment, storage, preservation, etc.
+- food industries - food treatment, storage, preservation, etc.,

-- environmental management
+- environmental management, and

 Lesson Structure